wxmwy/ShengBTE/README.md

-This is a very early copy of the code, please go to the official git to see the latest code. https://bitbucket.org/sousaw/shengbte/src/master/
+This is a very early copy of the code, please go to the official git to see the latest code.
+I just accelerated the calculation process of program hotspots and didn't understand the physical meaning.

+https://bitbucket.org/sousaw/shengbte/src/master/

 ## 1.Src-gpu is a GPU optimized version of ShengBTE.